Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions

 Furthermore, the NF region is partitioned into inner and outer NF regions by an elaborate partition boundary (PB), as illustrated in Fig.~\ref{NF region}.
 The outer NF channel is only weakly sparse, hence potentially allowing BD-CS to be used in the angular domain.
-The inner NF channel containing more number of non-zero channel-taps is excessively weakly sparse, where the conventional angular-domain mapping may not work.
-Thus, the PDT-based BD-CS may be harnessed for the inner NF channel.
-However, the joint design of BD-CS and multi-domain alternating mapping, i.e., angular or polar domain mappings, for NF communications has numerous challenges and need to be handled carefully.
+Meanwhile, the inner NF channel, which has a higher number of non-zero channel-taps, is excessively weakly sparse, where the conventional angular-domain mapping may not work.
+Thus, the PDT based BD-CS may be harnessed for the inner NF channel.
+However, the joint design of BD-CS and multi-domain alternating mapping, i.e., angular or polar domain mappings, for NF communications has numerous challenges that need to be handled carefully.

-Against the above background, we introduce the BD-CS technique for NF communications, and our main contributions are summarized as follows. \begin{enumerate} \item The BD-CS aided NF communications are proposed to exploit the block sparsity of the NF channel.
-Specifically, BD-SI is considered from three perspectives of the block-sparse NF channel, and BD-CS is designed to enhance the upper limit of sparsity required for accurate channel estimation.
+Given the aforementioned background and considering the corresponding challenges, we introduce an innovative BD-CS assisted NF communication concept, and our main contributions are summarized as follows. \begin{enumerate} \item The block structure of NF channel is briefly explained.
+We elucidate both energy spread effect and scatterer cluster effect in NF communications, both of which contribute to the channel's block structure property.
+Weak sparsity and excessively weak sparsity are introduced to illustrate the fundamental characteristics of the NF channel.

+\item BD-SI is introduced from three different perspectives, including consecutive weights from relevant channels, joint correlation from different subcarriers, and decaying nature from multi-path energy, which could provide the valuable information in NF communications.

-\item The NF region is partitioned into either inner or outer NF regions, with distinct sparsity characteristics.
-The PB is determined by the sparsity analysis.
-Both CE and hybrid TPC schemes by way of BD-CS are proposed to improve the estimation accuracy and spectral efficiency, respectively.
+\item BD-CS is introduced to facilitate BD-SI aided NF communications, where NF region is partitioned into inner and outer regions, each exhibiting distinct sparsity characteristics.
+Both CE and hybrid TPC schemes utilizing BD-CS are proposed to improve the estimation accuracy and the spectral efficiency, respectively.

-\item Potential future research directions for NF communications with BD-CS are illustrated, where the prospective insights relying on NF communication theory are provided, paving the way for practical solutions. \end{enumerate}
+\item Potential future research directions for NF communications with BD-CS are investigated, and some research outlooks are discussed accordingly, where the prospective insights relying on NF communication theory are provided, paving the way for practical solutions. \end{enumerate}